amd/HPCTrainingExamples/Pragma_Examples/OpenMP/C/1_saxpy/README.md

 ```
 The observed time is much better than all previous versions.
 Note that the initialization kernel is a warm-up kernel here.
 If we do not have a warm-up kernel, the observed performance would be significantly worse.
 Hence the benefit of the accelerator is usually seen only after the first kernel.
 You can try this by commenting the !$omp target... in the initialize subroutine, then the meassured kernel is the first which touches the arrays used in the kernel.

+Reccomendation: After Part 1 you may want to explore the excercises 2-5 first with usm before you come to explore the behavior without USM.

 ## Part 2: Impact of USM
 #### 4) Explore impact of unified memory: